Goldman Sachs leads $23M in funding for Brazilian e-commerce startup Olist – TechCrunch

 David Castelblanco, managing director and head of Latin America Corporate and Growth Equity Investing for the Goldman Sachs Asset Management, said his firm was impressed with how Olist empowers SMBs to generate more revenue.

-“Tiago and the Olist team are incredibly customer oriented and have created an innovative technological solution for their e-commerce clients,” he added.
+“Tiago and the Olist team are incredibly customer-oriented and have created an innovative technological solution for their e-commerce clients,” he added.

 Olist is operating in an increasingly crowded space.
 In March, we covered São Paulo-based Nuvemshop’s $90 million raise that was led by Silicon Valley venture firm Accel.
 That company has developed an e-commerce platform that aims to allow SMBs and merchants to connect more directly with their consumers.